MicrosoftDocs/azure-ai-docs/articles/search/cognitive-search-quickstart-blob.md

 1. Sign in to the [Azure portal](https://portal.azure.com/) with your Azure account.

-1. [Find your search service](https://portal.azure.com/#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.Search%2FsearchServices) and on the Overview page, select **Import data** on the command bar to create searchable content in four steps.
+1. [Find your search service](https://portal.azure.com/#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.Search%2FsearchServices).
+On the Overview page, select **Import data** on the command bar to create searchable content in four steps.

    :::image type="content" source="media/search-import-data-portal/import-data-cmd.png" alt-text="Screenshot of the Import data command." border="true":::